Ralph Milliard

-Ralph Gregory Milliard (born 30 December 1973) is a former Dutch baseball player and current baseball coach.
-Milliard represented the Netherlands at the 2000 Summer Olympics in Sydney where he and his team placed fifth.
-Four years later at the 2004 Summer Olympics in Athens they placed sixth.
+Ralph Gregory Milliard (born 30 December 1973) is a Dutch-Curaçaoan former baseball player and baseball coach.
+He played in Major League Baseball (MLB) for the Florida Marlins (1996–1997) and New York Mets (1998).
+Milliard played for the Netherlands national team in two Summer Olympics and other international tournaments.
+At the 2000 Summer Olympics in Sydney, where he and his team placed fifth.
+Four years later at the 2004 Summer Olympics in Athens, they placed sixth.

-Profile
+Early life

 Milliard started playing baseball at age four in his native country Curaçao.
-When he was nine he moved with his family to Soest in The Netherlands where he played with the Knickerbockers club in the youth divisions.
-He was selected at age 14 to be part of the National youth team, the Cadetten.
-At age sixteen he moved to HCAW and played at the highest level, the Dutch Honkbal Hoofdklasse and developed into a talented short stop and second baseman.
+When he was nine, he moved with his family to Soest, Utrecht, where he played with the Knickerbockers club in the youth divisions.